-Maraviroc was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
-Long-term animal carcinogenicity studies of maraviroc in rats showed no drug-related increases in tumor incidence at exposures approximately 11 times those observed in humans at the therapeutic dose.
+MVC was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
+Long-term carcinogenicity studies of MVC in rats showed no drug-related increases in tumor incidence at exposures that were approximately 11 times those observed in humans who received the therapeutic dose.

-Reproductive toxicity has been evaluated in rats and rabbits.
-Maraviroc produced no adverse effects on fertility of male or female rats at doses of MVC that produced exposures (based on area under the curve [AUC]) up to 20-fold higher than in humans given the recommended 300-mg, twice-daily dose.
+No adverse effects were observed on the fertility of male or female rats at doses of MVC that produced exposures (based on area under the curve [AUC]) up to 20-fold higher than those seen in humans given the recommended 300-mg, twice-daily dose.

 Placental and Breast Milk Passage

-Minimal placental passage was demonstrated in a study of single-dose maraviroc in rhesus macaques that showed poor placental transfer and rapid clearance from infant monkeys’ blood.2 Studies in lactating rats indicate that maraviroc is extensively secreted into rat milk.1
+A study in rhesus macaques showed that single-dose MVC had poor placental transfer and rapid clearance from infant monkeys’ blood.2 Studies in lactating rats indicate that MVC is extensively secreted into rat milk.1

 Human Studies in Pregnancy

-A U.S./European study of intensive, steady-state, 12-hour pharmacokinetic profiles in the third trimester, and at least 2 weeks postpartum, included 18 women taking maraviroc as part of clinical care.3 Sixty-seven percent of the women in the study were taking MVC 150 mg twice daily with a protease inhibitor; 11% took 300 mg BID and 22% took an alternative regimen.
-The geometric mean ratios for third-trimester versus postpartum AUC was 0.72; the geometric mean ratio for maximum MVC concentration in the third trimester versus maximum MVC concentration postpartum was 0.70.
-Despite an overall 30% decrease in maraviroc exposure during pregnancy and 15% decrease in Ctrough, Ctrough exceeded the minimum target concentration of 50 ng/mL, and only one woman had a Ctrough below that level both during pregnancy and postpartum.
+A U.S./European intensive pharmacokinetic (PK) study measured 12 hour PK profiles in the third trimester and at least 2 weeks postpartum included 18 women who were taking MVC as part of clinical care.3 Sixty-seven percent of the women in the study were taking MVC 150 mg twice daily with a protease inhibitor; 11% took MVC 300 mg twice daily and 22% took an alternative regimen.
+The geometric mean ratio for third-trimester AUC versus postpartum AUC was 0.72; the geometric mean ratio for maximum MVC concentration in the third trimester versus maximum MVC concentration postpartum was 0.70.
+Despite an overall 30% decrease in MVC AUC during pregnancy and a 15% decrease in Ctrough, Ctrough exceeded the minimum target concentration of 50 ng/mL in all participants except for one woman who had a Ctrough below 50 ng/mL during both pregnancy and the postpartum period.
 These data suggest that the standard adult dose adjusted for concomitant antiretroviral (ARV) drugs seems appropriate in pregnancy.
-A review of drug interactions between ARV drugs and oral contraceptives found that it is safe to coadminister oral contraceptives with maraviroc.4
+A review of interactions between ARV drugs and oral contraceptives found that it is safe to coadminister oral contraceptives with MVC.4

 Placental and Breast Milk Passage